 We arrange viewings as quickly as possible and at times to suit, bearing in mind we are respectful to any existing tenants in occupied properties and always give at least the required 24 hours’ notice for access and get agreement from the tenant before calling.

 Some of our Landlords allow pets and where this is possible it is mentioned in the advertising details.
-You would need to tell us what pet you have and sign a separate Pet Disclaimer document and pay an extra deposit, but there is no other fee attached for this.
+You would need to tell us what pet you have and sign a separate Pet Disclaimer document and the Landlord may ask for additional pet rent according to the Tenant Fees Act 2019.

 Since October 2015 and the introduction of the Immigration Act 2014, we have a legal duty to carry out Right to Rent checks for every tenant wishing to take a tenancy.
 This means we have to meet face to face and see certain documents depending on your Nationality.
 For example this would be a passport or if this is not available a driving licence and birth certificate but we will advise you fully at this time so you know what you need to bring in.

-Once the Right to Rent checks have been completed, you will be asked to pay the tenant referencing fee of £120 incl.
-VAT per person.
-The referencing is completed by an independent referencing company and you will be sent a link to the online application.
+Once the Right to Rent checks have been completed, you will be asked to complete referencing which is completed by an independent referencing company.
+You will be sent a link to the online application.

 From this moment on, no further viewings on the property will take place until the outcome of your referencing is known.
 We also do not ask you pay a deposit or sign any Tenancy Agreements until you have had time to think about everything and that you are 100% sure that you wish to proceed.

 The easiest way to pay is online through your Bank or we do have card payment facilities.
 Card payment facilities through World Pay.